Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Some people travel thousands of miles to attend these conventions.
 Talk to them!
 They want to be with people who share a similar interest.

-There are Cosplay celebrities who have a large following at these events and on social media.
-Share a nice photo of them and you may get a bump as they share with their audience.
+Cosplay celebrities have a large following at these events and on social media.
+Share a nice photo of them, and you may get a bump as they share with their audience.

 4: Watch Your Backgrounds